Who We Are

 The coalition meets at noon on the fourth Tuesday every month in the Knox County Health Department’s Community Room.
 Participation can increase knowledge of substance abuse and the tough issues our young people are facing today.
 Anyone interested in making a positive impact on the community is encouraged to attend.
 A few hours of your time each month can make a big difference in the well-being of our community!

-If you would like to join our efforts, call (865) 588-5550 or send an email to Aly Taylor at email@example.com.
+If you would like to join our efforts, call (865) 588-5550 or send an email to Katie Linley at firstname.lastname@example.org.

 Metro Drug Coalition operates in accordance with the rights set forth under Title VI of the Civil Rights Act, which states that no person, on the grounds of race, color or national origin, shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.